eosnetworkfoundation/docsgen/docs/GeneratingDocuments.md

 When changing content under the `devdocs/web` folder make sure to check for localized versions.
 You will find those versions under `i18n/xx/docusaurus-plugin-content-docs/current`.
 For example when you change `api-listing.md` you must also change `i18n/zh/docusaurus-plugin-content-docs/current/api-listing.md` and change `i18n/ko/docusaurus-plugin-content-docs/current/api-listing.md`.

 ## Running local site ##
 You can run Docusaurus locally to debug.
-Cd to `/path/to/webroot/devdocs` and your port may differ.
+Cd to `/path/build_root/devdocs` and your port may differ.
 Note this won't pick up the files under references.
 ```
-cd /path/to/webroot/devdocs
+cd /path/build_root/devdocs
 npm run serve -- --port 39999
 ```

-After making direct changes to files under `/path/to/webroot/devdocs` you will need to rerun `yarn build` to generate the build directory.
+After making direct changes to files under `/path/build_root/devdocs` you will need to rerun `npm run build` to generate the build directory.